DanielSjtea/DanielSjtea/README.md

 Thanks for stopping by and I hope your time here will be worthwhile!

-I am Daniel, currently located in Singapore, and I'm always on the lookout for learning opportunities and experiences to expand my horizons.
-Trained in Data Science and Analytics, I seek to specialise in the areas of Computer Vision and Natural Language Processing, whilst still remaining highly interested in the analyst side of things.
-Regardless of industry or field of study, I am always motivated and passionate to learn as much as I can!

 ### About Me:
 - **Final year** student at National University of Singapore (NUS)
 - 🌱 Currently pursuing a **Bachelors in Data Science and Analytics (Honours)**